-Adjust the horizontal time base: In the horizontal adjustment area, turn the "Scale" knob to adjust the horizontal time base of all analog channels (current channels).
+Adjust the horizontal time base: In the horizontal adjustment area, Left & right scale navigation switch adjust the horizontal time base of all analog channels (current channels).

-Adjust the horizontal position: In the horizontal adjustment area, turn the "Position" knob to move the waveform horizontal position of all analog channels.
-Press the "Position" knob to move the trigger position of all analog channels (current) to the center of the horizontal direction.
+Adjust the horizontal position: In the horizontal adjustment area, Left & right position navigation switch to move the waveform horizontal position of all analog channels.
+Press the position navigation switch to move the trigger position of all analog channels (current) to the center of the horizontal direction.

-Press zoom to open or close Zoom.
+Press to open or close Zoom.
 When Zoom is open, button will be on.
-Turn the Y knob to move the horizontal position of the Zoom window.
-For details, please refer to 4.5 Zoom Mode in Chapter 4.
+Left & right position navigation switch to move the horizontal position of the Zoom window.
+For details, please refer to "4.5 Zoom Mode" in Chapter 4.